SaurabhChaudhary1131/API_Testing_project/Readme.txt

 Assignment API TEsting scripts

-The assignment contains two type of approaches for the requirements and all will give the API responce on passing and failing
+The assignment contains two type of approaches for the requirements and will test the API responce.

-1- For first two requirements  of multiple users and deleting those users by providing the ID are stored in a Python Dictionary and will take dynamic value that is user defined
+1- For first two requirements  of multiple users and deleting users by providing the ID are stored in a Python Dictionary and will take dynamic value that is user defined

 2- For other requirements User are created already and the tasks will be performed on a static data